Cerebras/csl-examples/examples/FFT/README.rst

 The 1D implementation uses a single PE only.
 The core of the computation is in the file `fft.csl`.
-The index reordering of the input `X` tensor, i.e., the bit-reversed indexing scheme used with the butterfly structure, is implemented by maintaining an auxillary tensor which in each major step insures that all even-indexed elements are in the lower half and all odd-indexed elements are in the upper half, i.e., even and odd elements are contiguous.
+The index reordering of the input `X` tensor, i.e., the bit-reversed indexing scheme used with the butterfly structure, is implemented by maintaining an auxiliary tensor which in each major step insures that all even-indexed elements are in the lower half and all odd-indexed elements are in the upper half, i.e., even and odd elements are contiguous.